KelliePetersen/OOPwithPHP/src/phpadvanced/Design_Patterns.md

 ## Prototype Pattern

+### Intent
+* Specify the kinds of objects to create using a prototypical instance, and create new objects by copying this prototype.
+* Co-opt one instance of a class for use as a breeder of all future instances.
+* The new operator considered harmful.

+### Description
 The emergence of parallel inheritance hierarchies can be a problem with the Factory Method pattern.
 This is a kind of coupling that makes some programmers uncomfortable.
 Every time you add a product family, you are forced to create an associated concrete creator (the BloggsCal encoders are matched by